HarryDulaney/ai-machine-learning-finance/README.md

 # ai-machine-learning-finance
-Course and project work from AI and Machine Learning Python
+Project work from AI and Machine Learning Python